Tom32i/portfolio-old/src/Resources/data/article/events-part-3.md

 The problem:

-- The `preUpdate` event gives useful information, the list of changes in the entity, but is fired __before__ database operation.
+- The `preUpdate` event provides useful information, the list of changes in the entity, but is fired __before__ database operation.
 So you can't be sure yet that the persistence went through.
-- The `postUpdate` assures you that persistence is done but don't have the list of changes.
+- The `postUpdate` assures you that persistence is done but does not hold the list of changes.

 ``` php
 <?php